cockroachdb/docs/v20.1/alter-user.md

 The `ALTER USER` [statement](sql-statements.html) can be used to add or change a [user's](create-user.html) password.

-## Considerations
+Password creation and alteration is supported only in secure clusters.

-- Password creation and alteration is supported only in secure clusters for non-`root` users.
+<span class="version-tag">New in v20.1</span>: You can assign a password to the `root` user, set a password expiration date for a user or role, and revoke a user or role's ability to log in using a password.

 ## Required privileges